openstack-archive/tripleo-docs/doc/source/ci/check_gates.rst

  - `tempest_format`: To run tempest using different format (packages, containers, venv).
  - `tempest_extra_config`: A dict of additional tempest config to be overridden.
  - `tempest_plugins`: A list of tempest plugins needs to be installed.
- - `standalone_environment_files`: List of environment files to be overriden by the featureset configuration on standalone deployment.
+ - `standalone_environment_files`: List of environment files to be overridden by the featureset configuration on standalone deployment.
 The environment file should exist in tripleo-heat-templates repo.
  - `test_white_regex`: Regex to be used by tempest